Order, disorder and phase transitions in quantum many body systems: Current and conductivity

 \noindent4) The methods reviewed here can be used to show that, under the gap condition, for $U$ sufficiently small, the interacting Hamiltonian has a spectral gap above the unique ground state, uniformly in the volume $L$.
 For a recent independent proof of this fact, see \cite{Has}.
-Knowing this fact, one can show that the interacting Hall conductivity $\sigma_{12}$ has an interpretation in terms of a geometrical index, analogous to the representation in terms of the first Chern number of the Bloch bundle that is valid for the non-interacting one \cite{AS}.
-This eventually allowed to prove the quantization of the interacting Hall conductivity \cite{HM}.
-See also \cite{BBDRF} for a shorter proof under a simplifying gap assumption.
-Note, however, that the geometrical representations used in these works involve a many-body (rather than a one-body) projector, that is the projector $\Pi$ on the interacting, many-body, ground state.
+Knowing this fact, one can show that the interacting Hall conductivity $\sigma_{12}$ has an interpretation in terms of a geometrical index \cite{AS,HM}, analogous to the representation in terms of the first Chern number of the Bloch bundle that is valid for the non-interacting one.
+Note, however, that such a representation involves a many-body (rather than a one-body) projector, that is the projector $\Pi$ on the interacting, many-body, ground state.
 The control parameter one needs to average over is not the quasi-momentum $k$ (which is not a priori well-defined in the many-body case), as in \eqref{eq.2}, but, rather, an angle $\theta$ controlling the (twisted) boundary conditions.
-The geometrical representation underlying the results in \cite{HM} is not suitable for direct analytical computations: therefore, while the results in \cite{HM} show that the Hall conductivity is quantized, they do not provide one with a good representation formula for computing the explicit value of the Hall conductivity in given models.
-On the contrary, our approach provides a very simple explicit formula for such a value.
+The geometrical representation underlying the results in \cite{AS,HM} is not suitable for direct analytical computations: therefore, while the results in \cite{AS,HM} show that the Hall conductivity is quantized, they do not provide one with a good representation formula for computing the explicit value of the Hall conductivity in given models.
+On the contrary, the approach reviewed in this notes provides a very simple explicit formula for such a value.

-\noindent5) We take the Kubo formula \eqref{eq.0} as our starting point, and we do not discuss its validity or derivation.
-Recently, remarkable progress has been made on the foundations of Kubo formula, in the case of gapped Hamiltonian \cite{BDRF1,BDRF2,MT}, which validate its use in the present context.